 All these and more — self-giving, membership in community, service, reconciliation with others — summon us to those essential elements in fostering human dignity on the local and global scale.

-If the pope, and our church are to survive in this age of “social media,” the central challenge becomes how to reach out and comfort hurt and wounded people of such diverse culture(s) today; and how to provide a persuasive and effective moral presence to organizations like the United Nations and the U.S. Congress, government agencies that are called to sustain lives.
+If the Pope and our Church are to survive in this age of “social media,” the central challenge becomes how to reach out and comfort hurt and wounded people.
+In such a fashion, that the Church is able to speak to diverse culture(s) today and capable of an effective moral presence to organizations like the United Nations and the U.S. Congress, government agencies.

-Therein lies the challenge for both Pope Francis and those of us so eager to hear his message on this, his American journey.
+Therein lies the challenge for Pope Francis and those of us eager to hear his message on this, his American journey.

 For me, I want to be a better parish priest because of Pope Francis.

-At certain moments, almost mysteriously, a John XXIII, a Martin Luther King, a Mother Teresa of Calcutta, a Nelson Mandela have caught the world’s spiritual imagination and have possessed the moral authority to truly challenge the mind and hearts of millions.
+At certain moments, almost mysteriously, a John XXIII, a Martin Luther King, a Mother Teresa of Calcutta, a Nelson Mandela, has caught the world’s spiritual imagination and has possessed the moral authority to challenge the mind and hearts of millions truly.